 We provide the 3D printer free of charge for projects related to coursework.
-For an individual's personal use, we charge $0.20/gram for each object and operate the queue on a first-come, first-served basis.
+For an individual's personal use, we charge the fee indicated by the IdeaMaker program once the .stl file is loaded and operate the queue on a first-come, first-served basis.

 3D printers can be difficult machines and problems often occur, but we do our best to turn prints around as quickly as possible.
 Depending on demand and the project, this usually takes anywhere from one day to one week-- and sometimes longer.

-If you would like to use the 3D printer, please contact the library's Public Services Desk at campus extension 8551 or 8562.
+If you would like to use the 3D printer, please contact Dawn Bixler (email@example.com)

 How much does it cost?